Continuing Education Credits are available with attendance of our DLAR workshops

 DLAR Using the Rodent Anesthesia Machine (DLAR-WSHP-11)

 Contact Glenn Florence DLAR Research Analyst for further information and reservations for Use of Rodent Anesthesia Machines Workshop.
 Using Rodent Anesthesia Machines presentation (PDF, 18 pgs).
 Waste Anesthesia Gas handout

 - Commonly Used Strains of Rats (pdf, 8pgs)

 - Biology and Husbandry of Hamsters (pdf, 30pgs)

 Additional Training Available

 A wide variety of training opportunities are available through the Division of Laboratory Animal Resources including Aseptic Surgery guidelines, restraint and blood collection, oral gavage and injection techniques.
 Our staff has experience in the care and handling of most common laboratory animal species and is only too happy to assist you and your staff.
-Inquires for group or individual sessions can be scheduled by contacting our DLAR Training Team or veterinary staff.
-Technical assistance may be obtained from our research analysts by contacting Mr. Jason Oakes or Mr. Glenn Florence.
+Inquires for group or individual sessions can be scheduled by contacting our DLAR Training Group or veterinary staff.
+Technical assistance may be obtained from our research analyst, Glenn Florence.